-April 18 -The "Penn State University African American Chronicles, 1899 - 2008" is first distributed to alumni attending the 2008 Black Alumni Reunion.
-The fifty-page booklet was compiled by Darryl Daisey (BS Bus 1983) who referred to it as a "work-in-progress."
+April 18 - "Penn State University African American Chronicles, 1899 -2008" is first distributed to alumni attending the 2008 Black Alumni Reunion.
+The fifty-page booklet was compiled by Darryl Daisey (BS Bus 1983) who referred to it as a "work-inprogress."
 The document was considered by many to be the first comprehensive account of the African American experience at Penn State.
-In December 2008 an unofficial website was launched to provide broader access to the information.
+In December 2008 an unofficial website was launched to provide broader access to this information.